 A security guard is somebody who is employed by an organisation to protect property, people or assets.

-Most security guards work in some kind of store, their main duties are to observe everything that is happening in the store and to look out for suspicious activity, and in particular shoplifting.
+Most security guards work in some kind of store.
+Their main duties are to observe everything that is happening in the store and to look out for suspicious activity – in particular shoplifting.
 They do this by patrolling the store, using CCTV or guarding the entrance to the store.
-If they see any suspicious activity such as shoplifting, their job is to then deal with the matter in the best possible way.
-As there is likely to be a shop full of other people causing a scene may not be the best route to take.
+If they see any suspicious activity – such as shoplifting – their job is to deal with the matter in the best possible way.
+As there is likely to be a shop full of other people, causing a scene may not be the best route to take.

 What powers does a security guard have?

 Security guards have the same powers as any other member of the public – if they see someone who they suspect is committing a crime, they can make a ‘citizen’s arrest’, as long as certain conditions are satisfied.

 Under s 24A of the Police and Criminal Evidence Act 1984, a security guard can make a citizen’s arrest for most indictable offences (including either way offences) if:

 - someone is in the act of committing an offence, or who the security guard has reasonable grounds for suspecting them to be in the act of committing an offence; or